discuitnet/discuit/README.md

 - `migrations`: Contains the SQL migration files.
 - `server`: Contains the REST API backend.
 - `ui` - Contains the React frontend.

+## Contributing

+Discuit is free and open-source software, and you're welcome to contribute to its development.

+If you're thinking of working on something substantial, however, (like a major feature) please create an issue, or contact [the maintainer](https://discuit.net/@previnder), to discuss it before commencing work.

 ## License